syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 notes:
 - type: text
   contents: |-
     Deploying your website for the first time is very exciting!
-After the initial launch, the excitement comes when you release new features and improvmenents to what you've already built.
-Right now you launched your website, and now you're blocked.
-You get an error any time your operator reconciles after creation since it can not re-create using the same command.
+After an initial launch, the excitement comes when you release new features and improvements.

+    While you have launched your website,  you are now blocked.
+You get an error any time you update your website since the operator can not re-create a deployment using the initial command.

     **In this challenge you will:**
     * Detect an update scenario by catching a specific error